Irish Coffee arrived in America this day

 Loadable from two floppy disks, it would contain a notepad, clock, calendar, cardfile, file manager, a game, plus Windows Write, Windows Paint and a file manager.
 And was it revolutionary.
 Most home PC users were still manually coding everything in MS-DOS.
 And most would remain so for another couple of years, while Microsoft struggled to release the product.

-Here at Difford Towers, we're not great fans of Windows.
-But we do love Bill Gates, one of very, very few billionaires to put his money where his mouth is and do something to try and change the world.
-So we're Mr Gates, whose current project is to eradicate malaria, a disease that kills hundreds of thousands of people every year, with a Café Gates - rather appropriate on the day that the coffee cocktail was first made in America.
+Whatever your view of Windows softeware, you have to love Bill Gates, one of very, very few billionaires to put his money where his mouth is and do something to try and change the world.
+So we're toasting Mr Gates and his quest to eradicate malaria, a disease that kills hundreds of thousands of people every year, with a Café Gates - rather appropriate on the day that the coffee cocktail was first made in America.

 The day the far east party set off